my sweetheart #3: feral

 August 2088.
 Jordan Graham is 28, Ingrid Thompson is 24, Maria Boone is 26, Johanna is 4.

 It was a beautiful summer morning and Coolidge House Country Inn bustled with activity.
-The wedding was back on, and the big day was tomorrow.
-Lovely as today was, there was a small chance of rain in the forecast for tomorrow, so they planned to hold the ceremony under the gazebo.
+The wedding was back on, and the big day was coming fast.
+Lovely as today was, there was a small chance of rain in the forecast for the wedding day, so they planned to hold the ceremony under the gazebo.
 Jordan had just finished arranging a few dozen chairs in the reception barn, and now he was on a mission to find a few dozen more for the gazebo.
 Instead, what he found was a heated soccer match in the side yard.

 “Hey, girls, play nice,” Jordan called at them.